floger/vimfiles/Readme.md

 # vimfiles

-The vimfiles all adopted from Codegram. all tuning for fedora user.
+The vimfiles all adopted from Codegram. all tuning for Fedora 16.

 Ready for VIM 7.3!